 Please Note: Outside medical certificates raised by parents and sibling of the student will not be accepted.

-Medical leaves granted by a consultants at AKU will only be accepted if the referred by to the consultant was made by the student health physician.
+Medical leaves granted by consultants at AKU will only be accepted if the referral to the consultant was made by the student health physician.